Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 Hurricane Preparations One Week Before Potential Landfall

 One week, in hurricane time, is a long time.
 That week seems to take forever!
 And so much can change!
 One day the hurricane is heading your way, the next it shifts away.
 There are still a few things you can do during this waiting period to be prepared for a hurricane.

 - Make arrangements for lodging if you plan to evacuate.
 Be prepared to look further away than you originally anticipate as hotels sell out.

 - Double-check your supplies and restock any that you may have used so far in hurricane season.
 Let's face it—we all break into the hurricane food from time to time.

 - Trim trees again, if necessary, especially later in the season after trees have had a chance to grow.

 - Make any necessary outdoor repairs.
 Think things like the fence board that the dog has been pushing on, the gutter that is suddenly a little loose, loose doors on the shed.

-First of all, if you're under a mandatory evacuation, please heed those those warnings!
+First of all, an important safety note: If you're under a mandatory evacuation, please heed those warnings!

-If you're staying, now is the time to really start putting your plans into play.
+If you are not under a mandatory evacuation order and you are hunkering down, now is the time to really start putting your plans into play.

 - Review your emergency plan with your family so everyone knows exactly what is expected of them.